diogoalmiro/ctray/README.md

 # CTray

-Cross-platform (tested on linux only for now) Node.js class to create system trays.
+Cross-platform (not tested on MacOS) Node.js class to create system trays.

 ## Installation